November, 2019. The Write Life features Page Lambert’s “Autumn Retreat in the Berkshires” as one of the top writing retreats of 2020.

 November 11, 2012.
 Pulitzer prize-winning author Junot Diaz, recent recipient of a $500,000 MacArthur Fellowship, gives talk at Denver’s Lighthouse Writers.

 “These are holy moments, a sacred communion,” Junot Diaz said, referring to the brief time he was about to spend with dozens of people crowded into the lower-level grotto of the Lighthouse Writers historic Denver brownstone.
 “Trust is essential in the teaching process.”
 Impressed by Diaz’s genius, Page was equally impressed with his authenticity.
-To download her 9-pages of notes from his talk, click HERE.
+Contact Page if you would like a copy of her notes from his talk.
 Photo by Keith Hood.

 November 4, 2012.
 WRITING FOR PEACE posts “No Man’s Land” essay by Writing for Peace Advisor Page Lambert.